Wabinab/Wabinab.github.io/about.md

 Just a person whom look at oneself struggle in life and laugh at oneself.

+## Books One Wrote
+Here we only include links to ".com" and ".co.uk" Amazon.
+Welcome to change the suffixes yourself if you have a different country's Amazon.

+- Learn How To Learn.
+[US](https://www.amazon.com/dp/B0B1Z1JRZ6) and [UK](https://www.amazon.co.uk/dp/B0B1Z1JRZ6)

 ## Mirror.xyz Posts
 In chronological order, newest at the top.